 The Benefits: Optimal UX in All Screen Sizes

-The key principle to mobile first design is, in fact, a content-centred mind.
+The key principle to mobile first design is, in fact, a content-centered mind.
 Designing for mobile is the recommended way to go if you want the best possible experience around your content in all screen sizes for your users.
-For instance, if your website is developed to provide e-commerce services, the design and development of the website should go towards finding the easiest and the most effortless way for your customers to find and visit it and complete a purchase with success along the way.
+For instance, if your website designer developed your site to provide e-commerce services, the design and development of the website should go towards finding the easiest and the most effortless way for your customers to find and visit it and complete a purchase with success along the way.
 This particularly applies to the users who largely make their purchases via a mobile device.

 By using mobile first web design, you are designing your layout with friendly user experience in mind, which is only relevant when you switch on to tablet and desktop.
 Furthermore, it can be tricky to design a desktop website with some functionalities that may or may not work well when the website is scaled down for mobile.
 With utilizing a mobile first approach you also ensure a clean all-round website design.

 Due to the constant upgrade of the phones and plan changing on the users part, there are countless possibilities to use new and cool technologies when it comes to website designing for mobile.

 - Integrated GPS for information on the location

 - Multi-touch intercommunication from different indications and actions

 - Hardware acceleration and most recent browser

 - Movement information and device tilt from an accelerometer